Chart Color Schemes

 Bella Vista has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure.
-AreaSearch has identified a total of 30 projects that are expected to impact this region.
-Notable projects include Norwest City, Norwest Quarter, Hills Showground Station Precinct, and The Orchards Norwest.
-The following list details those considered most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 30 projects that could impact this region.
+Notable ones are Norwest City, Norwest Quarter, Hills Showground Station Precinct, and The Orchards Norwest.
+The following details projects likely to have the most significance.

 Professional plan users can use the search below to filter and access additional projects.